Cnasboll/HLF25-2/v04/README.md

 Download complete at 2025-10-21 06:06:31.447214Z: 3 heroes saved (so they can in turn save 90 people, or more, depending on their abilities).
 ```

-To amend a, hero exit the online menu by pressing `X` to go back to the main meny and enter `A` to search for a hero to amend.
+To amend an existing, hero exit the online menu by pressing `X` to go back to the main menu and enter `A` to search string for the hero to amend.
+Candiates will be presented by descending order of strenght.
+Press `y` to amend the displayed hero or `n` to review the next one or `c` to cancel.
+Pressing `y` will give the user the chance of amendning every value and keep current one with pressing enter.
+Afterwards the amended fields will be reivewed and allow the user to accept them with `y` or abort them with `n`.
 Any manual amendment sets the `lock` flag on the hero to `true` so that it cannot be automatically reconciled with it's online version.

 ```
 Enter a menu option (R, S, U or X) and press enter: